installation

 Laughter is what I identify as being Japanese.

-Blond Ambition is a video installation that invites audience participation.
-Participants take off their shoes, walk across a soft white carpet, and sit on hard cushions while watching a screen on a round red table that symbolizes the "rising sun."
-The installation draws inspiration from the Japanese flag, with its red circle representing the emperor, as well as the historic Fumi-e practice, in which Christians were forced to stomp on representations of Jesus as a form of faith renunciation.
-This experience highlights issues of nationalism and belonging—identities that people did not choose.
+Blond Ambition is a participatory video installation where viewers remove their shoes, walk across a soft white carpet, and sit on cushions while watching a screen on a round red table symbolizing the "rising sun."
+Drawing inspiration from the Japanese flag and the historic Fumi-e practice, it explores issues of nationalism and belonging—identities people don’t choose.